 To read MIRS biography of Rep. Wozniak, click here.

-He is a graduate of Utica High School and of both the University of Michigan and Michigan State University.
+He is a graduate of Harper Woods High School and of both the University of Michigan and Michigan State University.

 He is active in the Shelby Daybreakers Kiwanis, Shelby Optimists, St. Kieran's Knights of Columbus and Shelby Lions.
 He is a former member of the Downtown Development Authority, Planning Commission, Construction Board of Appeals, Macomb Board of Canvassers, Macomb Republican Executive Committee and Northern Macomb Republican PAC.